stephan-nylinder/module-organising-data-dm-practices/_episodes/003-spreadsheets.md

 [5_excel_dates_1]: ../fig/tabular-data/5_excel_dates_1.jpg

 > ## About this episode
 > We organize data in spreadsheets in the ways that we as humans want to work with the data, but computers and humans see data in different ways.
-In order to use tools that make computation more efficient, we need to structure our data the way that computers need the data.
+In order to use tools that make computation more efficient, we need to structure our data the way that computers need it.
 This episode will cover:
 >
 > 1. TOC
 > {:toc}